 It's important to mitigate loss when a party has breached an agreement.
-Just because a party has breached a contract is not a licence to accumulate huge losses and expect these to be covered.
+Just because a party has breached a contract does not give the other party a right to accumulate huge losses and expect these to be covered.
 Only a reasonable amount can be recovered.